Sports College Latest News: October 2019

 - Again Great Baddow High School were well and truly clear of this target (six) as we take part in thirteen different level 2 competitions.

 Other questions include, providing information on ‘B’ and ‘C’ teams and what percentage of students have an opportunity to ‘Learn to Lead’ through PE.
 Thanks to our close links with the Chelmsford School Sport Partnership over 38% of our students worked as leaders at primary events.

-The School Games Mark sets challenging targets and Great Baddow High School can now be proud to be the only Secondary school in Chelmsford to have a ‘Gold’ School Games Mark.
+The School Games Mark sets challenging targets and Great Baddow High School can now be proud to be re-accredited ‘Gold’ School Games Mark this year.

 Well done to all the students who made this possible, but a bigger thank you to the PE department, who without all the extra hours they commit to the department, achieving this recognition would be impossible.